Exploring Robust Multi-Agent Workflows for Environmental Data Management: Discussion and Limitations

 The final lesson is that role separation offers two benefits that are easily overlooked when evaluating task-level success.
 Firstly, it facilitates \emph{orthogonal validation}: different roles naturally perform distinct checks (schema/range validation versus spatial plausibility), which can identify errors that redundant checks might overlook.
 Secondly, it enhances security as an unintended consequence.
 Treating each agent transition as a trust boundary aligns with least-privilege design~\cite{saltzer1975protection} and zero-trust assumptions~\cite{nist800207}: a worker agent can manipulate working artifacts without the authority to publish them, and a compromised component on one server does not grant write access to another.

 Note that this paper does not claim provable guarantees or fully autonomous FAIR data management.
 Instead, it presents an operating model that minimizes and manages failures but does not eliminate the need for domain judgment.
+As a practice-and-experience report, the two deployments are sequential production stages under different workloads rather than a controlled A/B comparison; we therefore attribute the observed improvements to architectural properties (role separation, boundary validation) and report auditable execution evidence rather than statistical estimates, and the reliability models in Sections~\ref{sec:problem} and~\ref{sec:design} are illustrative.
 Deterministic validators only cover what can be made deterministic; semantic correctness still requires human expertise or governed model-based adjudication.
 The control database uses standard SQL, but schema evolution remains a manual operational cost.
 The system relies on stable tool interfaces; when upstream APIs or model versions change, skills and behaviors may need to be re-validated.
 Additionally, audit trails grow with workflow length, and long-term retention and compression policies are left for future work.